julialet/Javascript-course/README.md

 # The Complete JavaScript Course 2025: From Zero to Expert!

-This repository contains my notes, exercises, and projects from the Udemy course
+This repository contains my projects from the Udemy course:
 **"The Complete JavaScript Course 2025: From Zero to Expert!" by Jonas Schmedtmann.**

 ---